tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-CafeGuide-Abdulaziz-Saleem/README.md

 ● The user will find the instgram account of the cafe if they have one.

 ● The user will be able to hear the description instead of reading it.

+## Owner stories

+● Create accounts and signin.

+● Create and modify profile information such as location, instagram address, if they have terrace, description, evaluation results taken from Google and a list of their products with their images.

+● Delete their cafe from the app in firestore back-end.